 Why The World Is Switching to Hybrids and Electric Cars

-With the environment being at the forefront of almost every major industry today, there’s no surprise why the world is switching to hybrids and electric cars.
-Drivers are more eager than ever to purchase vehicles that will help them save on fuel costs while reducing their carbon emissions as well.
+With the environment being at the forefront of almost every major industry today, there’s no surprise that the world is switching to hybrids and electric cars.
+Drivers are more eager than ever to purchase vehicles that will help them save on fuel costs, while reducing their carbon emissions as well.
 But beyond that, these vehicles offer plenty of other benefits that drivers can take advantage of, like federal tax incentives and increased HOV lane access.
-Though the Toyota Prius is what we commonly associate with this emerging trend, today, there is a myriad of vehicles that offer hybrid and electric technology.
+Though the Toyota Prius is what we commonly associate with this emerging trend, today, there are many other vehicles that offer hybrid and electric technology.
 And with so many options at your fingertips, there’s never been a better or more exciting time to car shop!
 Read on to learn more about these technologies that are sweeping the industry.

 Cleaner Energy Source